barend-erasmus/data-structures-and-algorithms/README.md

 * Implementation of a queue.

+**Trees**

+* Non linear data structures.
+* A tree sturcture represents hierarchical relationship among its elements.

+A `node` is a element of a tree.
+A `edge` is line connection the nodes.
+A `parent node` is the immediate predecessor of a node.
+A `child node` is the immediate successor of a node.
+A `root node` designated node that does not have any parent.
+A `leaf node` is a node that does not have any child.
+The `level` is the distance of that node form the root.
+The `height` is the total number of levels in a tree.
+`Siblings` are two or more nodes which has the same parent.
+The `degree` is the number of subtrees or children of a node.

 ## Algorithms

 An algorithm is an unambiguous specification of how to solve a class of problems.